Take Out Mold Before it Takes Over Your Home

 We hear a lot about mold these days, the dangers and the risks.
-Mold not only causes unhealthy conditions, mold can also cause structural damage to your home.
+Mold not only causes unhealthy conditions, but can also cause structural damage.
 At ServiceMaster of Seattle, we’re always looking for ways to help you, your family and your home.
 Our newest example is InstaScope® airborne mold detection, a mold inspection instrument that provides real-time results, allowing you to take action sooner if elevated airborne mold levels are found.
 This state-of-the-art system allows our restoration professionals to scan the air in your home room-by-room and instantly help locate harmful, hidden airborne mold.
-If remediation is required, you can have the peace of mind knowing our restoration specialists have got your covered.
+If remediation is required, you can have the peace of mind knowing our restoration specialists have you covered.
 We can work with you to remove the problem, while protecting surrounding areas from the spread of mold spores.

 Don’t wait for mold to create damage, or worse, an unhealthy living environment.
 Get your home tested for airborne mold using the detection power of InstaScope.
 To schedule your InstaScope mold assessment, call your local ServiceMaster Restore at 800-767-2332.

-Molds gradually destroy the things they grow on and can grow anywhere:
+Molds gradually destroys the items they grow on and can grow anywhere:

 - HVAC system

 In your home, all molds have the potential to cause side effects:

 - Allergic reactions

 How does mold impact you, your family, or your home?

 According to the Environmental Protection Agency (EPA), mold has the potential to cause health issues, including headaches, breathing difficulties, skin irritation, allergic reactions and aggravation of asthma symptoms.
 Additionally, mold can cause structural damage to your home, potentially resulting in significant repairs and lowered value.
 That’s why the Center for Disease Control and Prevention (CDC) has stated that any mold must be removed, no matter the type.

 Introducing InstaScope.
 Instant results.
 Scientific precision.